learn-co-curriculum/dsc-building-a-cnn-from-scratch/README.md

 Now it's time to design your CNN!
 Remember a few things when doing this:

+* You should alternate convolutional and pooling layers
+* You should have later layers have a larger number of parameters in order to detect more abstract patterns
+* Add some final dense layers to add a classifier to the convolutional base

 ```python
 from keras import layers
 from keras import models